ecdye/macSubtitleOCR/README.md

 ### Building the Project

 > [!IMPORTANT]
-> macSubtitleOCR requires Swift 6, FFmpeg, and M series processors, PRs adding additional support are welcome.
+> macSubtitleOCR requires Swift 6, FFmpeg, and an M series processor.

 To build macSubtitleOCR, follow these steps: